I focus my experiencing and awareness on being

 Their spokesman Aziz Shehadeh said:

-"We lost hope, we didn't want any longer that others would determine what is good for us."
+"We lost hope, we didn't want any longer that others would determine what

 They sent representatives from all refugee camps to the conference.